Poppadomus/Pygame-RTS/README.md

 Features

+Two versions, a flat top down version or an isometric version allowing for more complex unit and building geometry.

 Base Building & Economy: Construct headquarters, barracks, factories, power plants, and resource extractors (e.g., Oil Derricks, Refineries).
 Manage credits and power to expand your empire.

 Unit Production & Combat: Train infantry, tanks, helicopters, and more.
 Units auto-target enemies with projectile-based combat, chase mechanics, and formation movement.